pranigopu/ethics--regulation--law-for-intelligentSystems/README.md

 16. What is the UK approach towards AI regulation?
 17. What were the main outcomes of the AI summit?
 18. What do you know about the organisation "AI for Good"?

+### Lecture 3
+1. Why will practitioners of AI with an understanding of the theoretical foundations of democracy and administrations find it easier to identify potential challenges and opportunities presented by AI?
+2. What is CAIPD?
+And why are they significant?
+3. What is the AI social contract index and what metrics does it consider when ranking countries in the index?
+    - **NOTE**: This is the index in the report "Artificial Intelligence and Democractic Values" (2022) by CAIPD
+4. The AI Index 2020 had several objectives, what are they?
+5. CAIDP deferred to well-established legal frameworks and well-known international organizations when assessing the countries, what were they?
+In other words what criterion did it look at when evaluating the different countries?
+6. What do you know about the Universal Declaration of Human Rights?
+7. In the democratic value index (CAIDP) what does that mean for a country to be in tier 5?
+8. What were the policy report recommendations of "Artificial Intelligence and Democratic Values" 2022?
+9. What is the AI Index report by HAI?
+10. What were the top 10 takeaways in this AI index report by HAI 2023?
+11. Based on your reading of "A guide for the responsible design and implementation of AI systems in the Public Sector" <br> Check page 3 (_What is AI ethics?_) & page 18 (_Outcome fairness_)
+    1. What is AI Ethics?
+    2. What are the potential harms caused by AI?
+    3. What is meant by an ethical platform for the responsible delivery of an AI project?
+    4. What is an ethical platform?